Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization: Results

 The previous results seem to indicate a greater robustness of the GA algorithm with respect to PA when the problem hardness is increased, with the former not requiring tweaks in the hyperparameters.
 Yet, at $N=10^3$ PA remains more efficient in most cases.
 We thus tested the two algorithms for larger (and therefore harder) instances with $L=14$, hence $N=14^3=2744$.
 In Fig.~\ref{fig:success_vs_time_L14} we consider the success rate as a function of running time for 10 different such instances.
 We clearly see that in this case GA outperform PA when the same hyperparameters of the $N = 10^3$ case are used.
 While it is known that for PA one has to increase the population size when $N$ increases~\cite{machta2010pa}, this result confirms the better robustness of GA to changes in the problem specification.
 Moreover, additional tests on PA with a half-as-big or three-times-bigger population did not seem to yield better performances when the total runtime is taken into account.

-Fig.~\ref{fig:success_vs_time_L14} presents, in our opinion, the first clear evidence that an algorithm exploiting machine-learning techniques can be much more effective than state-of-the-art classical algorithms.
+Fig.~\ref{fig:success_vs_time_L14} presents clear evidence that an algorithm exploiting machine-learning techniques can be much more effective than state-of-the-art classical algorithms.
 The difference in performance between PA and GA is remarkable, with the worst run of GA taking less than 3000 seconds, and being not far from the best run of PA that takes more than 2000 seconds.